Eye color: Genetic determination

 Blue eyes with a brown spot, green eyes, and gray eyes are caused by an entirely different part of the genome.

 Changes in eye color

 A 1997 study of White Americans found that eye color may be subject to change in infancy, and from adolescence to adulthood.
 Seventeen percent of children experienced a change of eye color by adulthood.
-Of those children, 50% of developed lighter eyes as they got older.
+Of those children, 50% developed lighter eyes as they got older.
 The other 50% developed darker eyes.

 Generally, children with hazel and light brown eyes tended to experience a lightening of their eye color by adulthood.
 Children with green eyes often experienced a darkening of their eye color.
 It was also found that 11% of the children's mothers experienced an eye color change during the same period, with most developing lighter eyes, relative to their original color at the time of their child's birth.

 Eye color range

 As is the case with hair color and skin color, the melanin that is usually produced in the bodies of almost all mammals is either eumelanin or pheomelanin, resulting in a high proportion of black, brown, red, and yellow coloring in the biological features that make use of it.
 As such, most mammals generally have a predominantly orange-based color palette, which generally varies from light orange colors like peach to dark orange colors like brown; sometimes even more varied colors like maroon are exhibited.